tofunmiabegunrin/NANO-706/README.md

 Results and Conclusion
 The MLP Classifier achieved the highest accuracy, closely followed by the Random Forest model.
 Classifier	Accuracy
-MLP (Neural Network)	97.58%
-Random Forest	96.75%
-Logistic Regression	92.02%
+Logistic Regression Accuracy: 92.02%
-Conclusion: Both the Random Forest and the MLP models demonstrated superior performance compared to the linear Logistic Regression baseline.
-The MLP Classifier provided the best generalization capability on the test dataset.
+Random Forest Accuracy: 96.75%
+MLP Accuracy: 97.34%

-📸YOLOv5 Face Detection Readme
+Face Detection with YOLOv5 Readme
 This script utilizes the YOLOv5s model for object detection, specifically to detect faces within an image.
 Goal: To visually confirm that the YOLOv5s model successfully identifies and localizes objects (faces) in the input image.

-🛠️ Execution Steps
+Execution Steps
 The code performs the following actions:
 1. Model Loading: The pre-trained YOLOv5 model is loaded.
 2. Image Input: The input image, named tofunmi.jpg, is specified.
 This image is accessible within the YOLOv5 file pathway.
 3. Inference: The model runs inference (results = model(img)), processing the image to identify and localize objects (faces).
 4. Visualization: The results are displayed (results.show()), showing the original image with bounding boxes drawn around the detected objects.

+5.
 Conclusion: The image detection is successfully executed and detected the loaded picture as a person with 85% accuracy.
 It also detects partially some other objects in the background which are a desktop screen (identified as laptop – 40%), a shape (identified as a bird – 26%) on the patterned shirt in the image.